akazemian/untrained_models_of_visual_cortex/README.md

 ## Initial setup

 Download the data used in all analysis [here](https://drive.google.com/drive/folders/1e2r25DbYPpsC8wnMadWvwAnwz6xvWWVg?usp=sharing) and unzip each dataset folder.
 The download may take a while given the size of the datasets (~100 GB).
-If you're only running the demo, download the "majajhong" and "places" folders.
+If you're only running the demo, download the `majajhong` and `places` folders.

 Clone the repository then navigate to the repository folder.